Purchase / Shipping

 Celluloid is actually a form of plastic, a compound made of camphor and nitrocellulose (gun cotton) that has been available since the 1920s.
-It proved to be durable and highly water/stain resistant, and became the dominant substance used in forming fountain pens form the early 1930s until 1960.
-I use the term celluloid because it is widely used in the fountain pen world and to differentiate this form of plastic from others, like lucite, polystyrene and other injection molded plastics, and acrylic resins used widely after WWII.
+It proved to be durable and highly water/stain resistant, and became the dominant substance used in forming fountain pens from the early 1930s until 1960.
+I use the term celluloid because it is widely used in the fountain pen world and to differentiate this form of plastic from others like lucite, polystyrene and other injection molded plastics, and acrylic resins used widely after WWII.

 American and Canadian pens are usually described in inches and European and Asian ones in centimeters; pens’ sizes often determined their model designations, so knowing one can often help one learn the other.